 - Territorial scope of your agreements: Identify if any of your commercial agreements have the European Union as their territorial scope.
-Depending on the nature of the UK's new relationship with the EU, the question of whether the UK is carved in or out of types of agreement may now need to be carefully considered and then specifically catered in the drafting.
+The question of whether the UK is carved in or out of types of agreement may now need to be carefully considered and then specifically catered in the drafting.

 - Parallel regulatory regimes: If your existing or planned commercial agreements govern the introduction of new goods or services onto both the UK and EU markets, you should note that parallel regulatory regimes - under both UK and EU law - may emerge.
 The risk of this happening is largely dependent on the nature of the UK's future relationship with the EU but, if parallel regimes do emerge, contracting businesses will likely need to agree who should be responsible for achieving compliance and who should bear the consequences of non-compliance (see below).

-- Change in law: Suppliers and customers who are contemplating entering into or are already subject to long-term commercial agreements (particularly service agreements) will need to be mindful of the contractual impact of changes in law arising out of Brexit may have, bearing in mind the way in which change in law is governed under the relevant agreement.
+- Change in law: Suppliers and customers who are contemplating entering into or are already subject to long-term commercial agreements (particularly service agreements) will need to be mindful of the contractual impact that changes in law following the end of the transition period may have, bearing in mind the way in which change in law is governed under the relevant agreement.

 Further Points for Consideration

 From a regulatory perspective, the EU laws that have been incorporated into UK law will not quickly fall away.
-The UK Government has indicated that it will freeze into UK law the EU legislation in force at the point of the UK's exit to ensure continuity, but may choose to amend such law in due course.
+The effect of the Withdrawal Agreement and the 2018 Act is that EU law will effectively continue in force but under domestic law through the 2018 Act until the end of the transition period, after which the UK Government may choose to amend such law.
 There could be a gradual repeal of EU-derived laws that are currently implemented in the UK that are seen to be burdensome.
 For example:

 - Competition law: there may be some relaxation of competition law rules to allow the inclusion of more territorial restrictions than are currently permitted by the EU competition rules; and